Historical knowledge of the health benefits of cod liver oil

 Have you heard about grandma’s secret remedy for winter?
 I did not personally experience this, but the story is that moms lined up their kids and forced a spoonful of cod liver oil into each grimacing mouth.
 Even though kids resisted, they knew they’d better take it.
 Mom knew best and she knew that cod liver oil kept her children healthy all winter long.

-And, people have known about the benefits of cod liver oil for a very long time, at least since the 1700’s.
+And, people have known about the health benefits of cod liver oil for a very long time, at least since the 1700’s.
 Northern Europeans used it in ointments and salves as well as in cooking.
-They’ve enjoyed robust health, even in the harshest conditions, for centuries before modern medicine confirmed the benefits of cod liver oil.
+They’ve enjoyed robust health, even in the harshest conditions, for centuries before modern medicine confirmed the health benefits of cod liver oil.

 Doctors discover internal uses for cod liver oil